Integer-Forcing Linear Receivers: Performance for Slow Fading Channels

 In Sections \ref{subsec:outage} and \ref{subsec:dmt}, we compare these schemes through simulations as well as their diversity-multiplexing tradeoffs.
 For completeness, we also compare integer-forcing to an SIC architecture that allows for both variable decoding order and unequal rate allocation in Appendix \ref{ap:vblast4}.

-We adopt the standard quasi-static Rayleigh fading model where each element of the complex channel matrix is independent and identically distributed according to a circularly symmetric complex normal distribution of unit variance.
+We adopt the standard quasi-static Rayleigh fading model where each element of the complex channel matrix is i.i.d.~according to a circularly symmetric complex Gaussian distribution of unit variance.
 The transmitter is only aware of the channel statistics while the receiver knows the exact channel realization.
-As a result, we will have to cope with some outage probability $p_{\text{OUT}}$.
+As a result, we will have to cope with some outage probability $p_{\text{outage}}$.

-\begin{definition} Assume there exists an architecture that encodes each data stream at the same rate and achieves sum rate $R(\mathbf{H})$.
-For a target rate $R$, then the outage probability is defined as
+\begin{definition} Consider a scheme that encodes each data stream at the same rate and can support sum rate $R_{\text{scheme}}(\mathbf{H})$ over channel matrix $\mathbf{H}$.
+For a target sum rate $R$, the \textit{outage probability} is defined as

-For a fixed probability $p \in (0, 1]$, we define the \textit{outage rate} to be
+For a fixed probability $\rho \in (0, 1]$, we define the \textit{outage rate} to be

 \end{definition}